rian39/notes/daston_objectivity_1992.md

 Atlases supply working objects to the sciences of the eye.
 For initiates and neophytes alike, the atlas trains the eye to pick out certain kinds of objects as exemplary (e.g., this "typical" liver rather than that one with hepatitis) and to regard them in a certain way (e.g., using the Flamsteed rather than the Ptolemaic celestial projection).
 To acquire this expert eye is to win one's spurs in most empirical sciences; the atlases drill the eye of the beginner and refresh the eye of the old hand.
 85

 What we find is that the image, as standard bearer of objectivity, is inextricably tied to a relentless search to replace individual volition and discretion in depiction by the invariable routines of mechanical reproduction.
 This mechanizing impulse is at once a part of the discourse of natural philosophy and a constituent of moral vision; the two were inseparable.
-98
+98 {#images} {#automate}

 Francis Galton shared none of Sabotta's slightly uncomfortable acceptance of the need for amalgamation.
 Galton, in collaboration with Herbert Spencer, enthusiastically embraced the possibility of simultaneously eliminating judgment and of capturing, in one image, the vivid image of a group.
 Indeed, Galton was persuaded that all attempts to exploit physiognomy to grasp underlying group proclivities were doomed to failure without a mechanized abstracting procedure.
 His remedy was disarmingly simple.
 Each member of the group to be synthesized had his or her picture drawn on transparent paper.
 By exposing a photographic plate to each of these images, a composite image would arise.
 Such a process would free the synthesis from the vagaries of individual distortion; even the time of plate exposure given to each individual could be adjusted on scientific grounds, such as degree of relatedness in the case of family averages.
 103